Gianluca Vialli: The New Breed of Striker

 Chelsea legend Gianluca Vialli was seen as a new breed of striker in Italian football who combined technique and goal scoring ability with speed, athleticism and physical power.
 Due to his natural ability, he also excelled in the air and became a prolific scorer of acrobatic goals from volleys and bicycle kicks.
 However, he was also highly regarded for his dedication, leadership qualities, strong mentality and his charismatic influence on the pitch.
 These transcendental attributes are now perceived as the skills an old fashioned striker needs to galvanize any effective football system.

 Hailed as one of the best and most consistent Italian strikers of his generation, Vialli was the complete, dynamic, and versatile forward who was capable of playing anywhere along the attacking line.
-However, his preferred position was in the centre as a main stiker, where he could take advantage of his offensive movement and opportunism inside the box.
+However, his preferred position was in the centre as a main striker, where he could take advantage of his offensive movement and opportunism inside the box.

 Vialli's move to Chelsea as a free transfer was certainly the greatest challenge of his career as most players in the Premier League were British at the time.
 However, he joined fellow Italy internationals Gianfranco Zola and Roberto Di Matteo, who were brought from Parma and Lazio to complete the "Italian Invasion".
-This is a particularly interesting chaper in the club's history during the definitive years of the Premier League.
+This is a particularly interesting chapter in the club's history during the definitive years of the Premier League.

-Although initially happy with the move to London, the squad could not accomodate the three up front, leading to strained relations with the coach.
+Although initially happy with the move to London, the squad could not accommodate the three up front, leading to strained relations with the coach.
 Vialli even considered a possible move to Crystal Palace or Celtic.

 Chelsea eventually won the FA Cup in Vialli's first season, though in a 4-2 comeback over Liverpool in the 4th round.
 However, due to apparent differences between him and Ruud Gullit, he was regularly left out of the starting line up and was limited to a five-minute appearance as a late substitute due to an imposed "jinxed" presence on the pitch.
 This did not improve in the 1997-1998 season even though he delivered exceptional performances in the League and the Cup Winners Cup.